-Often, the objections are easily corrected – for example, you must furnish a new specimen.
-But sometimes, the objections are more complex and require research and writing an argument in response.
-If you can’t afford to hire an attorney, here are some suggestions for dealing with the matter yourself.
+Often, the objections are easily corrected.
+For example, perhaps you forgot to fully complete the application form, or perhaps the PTO wants you to furnish a new specimen with greater detail.
+But sometimes, the objections are more complex and require legal research and writing an argument in response.
+An experienced trademark lawyer will be able to help guide you through the objection process.
+However, if you cannot afford to hire an attorney, here are some suggestions for dealing with the matter yourself.

 Fortunately, thousands of real-life responses to trademark objections via the PTO's Trademark Document Retrieval (TDR) system, or alternatively via Trademark Applications and Registrations Retrieval (TARR).
 You can get to both from the PTO's trademark home page.
 To find these documents, plug the appropriate serial number into TDR.
 For example, try your own serial number and you will see a list of all the filed documents.
 Click on any title and you will see the document (or check the box and download a free PDF).

 As you will see, accessing the documents is not difficult.
 The challenge is finding those trademark applications that match your situations so that you can crib from the right documents.
 In other words, you want to piggyback on the work of another applicant who succeeded with similar facts.